protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 With this in mind, the question to answer is how can we measure the contribution of L2 nodes to the service provided by their L1 node?
 When a request is submitted to an L1 node, there are two possibilities - either the L1 node has the content cached or it does not.
 If the content is cached, then the swarm has no contribution to the service.
 However, if the content is not cached, the L1 node will request the data to its swarm.
 The L2 nodes that have that content in cache will start sending it to the L1 node and, as such, a part of the rewards obtained from that request should be shared with the L2 operators that sent the content.
 The exact breakdown of how many rewards should be shared is still to be defined, but the service scoring function here should be simple (maybe consider only bandwidth?).

 :::warning
 :interrobang: Can we think of any problems derived from rewarding L2s solely based on bandwidth?
+YES!
+We need to include TTFB and download speed!
 :::

 :::warning